 Take some time and look into different things you might be interested in.
 Whether that’s similar to what you do now or pursuing a passion that has been reserved for when you get home from the usual 9-5.

 Start by writing down what you like about your current job, and dislike, from there you can start building a list of qualities you’ll be looking for.
 If you can separate these, it will help you have a clear path in mind about the qualities, or topics you enjoy and what ultimately drove you to look for something new and fresh.
 Try your best to not just focus on the negatives of your current state.
-It’s likely you enjoy a few aspects of your current job, even the activities that seem monotonous.
+You likely enjoy a few aspects of your current job, even the activities that seem monotonous.

 Additionally, reaching out to people on platforms like LinkedIn, or talking to friends in the industry will give you great inside information on what they do day-to-day.
 Not only will this give you helpful information about what to expect in certain roles, but they will be more likely to tell you the truth instead of the rehearsed recruiter pitch.
 When reaching out to people, try bringing something of value to the table.
 Whether you offer to take them for coffee or begin by complimenting a recent project they just completed.
 Try your best to stay away from directly asking them for a job, or how to apply, save that until the end when you reach out.